6 best pillows for side sleepers – tried and tested for side sleeping comfort and support

 However, finding the best pillow for side sleeping can still be tricky, as we each have different shoulder widths and different mattress tensions that affect our ideal pillow height.
 The good news is that as Ideal Home's Sleep Editor, I've spent the past four years testing over fifty pillows (and counting) to track down the very best side sleeping options.

-Overall, the Levitex Sleep Posture Pillow is one of my top choices for side sleepers thanks to its firm filling that offers stable support to the neck.
-It's also available in four different depths to suit side sleepers with differing body frames.
+Overall, the Woolroom Natural Latex Washable Wool Pillow is my top choice for side sleepers thanks to its two height options and latex filling that offers support for the neck and pressure relief for the head.
 But, depending on your sleep preferences, there are plenty more options on my shortlist to help you find the perfect fit if you sleep on your side.

 The quick list